apache/incubator-batchee/src/site/markdown/index.md

 If you are more interested in a GUI solution, have a look to [gui](./gui.html) page.

+If you want to learn to launch your batches through a CLI, have a look to [cli](./cli.html) page.

 Finally if you want to control your batches from Maven just open the [maven plugin](./maven.html) page.